 Yes, simply launch your Internet brower, i.e. Microsoft® Explorer, and click on the zoom tab in the bottom right corner to select a larger size.
 This will increase the size of the whole web page in proportion.

 If you are interested in speaking to our Development Office about a major gift, naming opportunity, planned giving or an event sponsorship, please contact Lauren Marzo, Chief Development Officer, at 516.465.1593.
-To discuss an in-kind donation, please call our Development Office at 516.465.1464.
+For in-kind donations, please download and complete our donation form or call the Development Office at 516.465.1464.
+(Note: After you have download the form, please save it to your computer.
+Once it's saved to your computer, you will be able to type directly into the form.)

 Who should I contact to discuss program expansion/development or partnerships with the Henry Viscardi School?